Quantitative Finance & Economics (QFE)

 QFE 5392A.
 Financial Markets and Institutions.

-This course focuses on US financial markets and institutions, with a lesser focus on their international counterparts.
-Topics covered include the characteristics and roles of the various financial markets including money and capital markets, equity and debt markets; relationships between the financial markets and financial institutions; interest rate fundamentals; and the impact of regulators and central banking on financial markets and institutions.
+This course focuses on U.S. financial markets and institutions, with additional consideration of international counterparts.
+Topics include the structure and functions of money and capital markets, equity and debt markets, and the roles of financial intermediaries.
+Analysis covers interest rate determination, term structure relationships, and the interaction between financial markets and institutions.
+The course also examines regulatory frameworks, central banking policies, and their influence on market behavior, financial stability, and economic activity.
+Emphasis is placed on applying analytical tools to evaluate market developments, institutional performance, and policy impacts in a dynamic financial environment.
 Prerequisite: ECO 2314 and ECO 2315 and FIN 3312 and MATH 1329 and QMST 2333 all with grades of "B" or better or advisor approval.

 Grade Mode: Standard Letter